DLA and Attendance Allowance

 DLA is both tax free and non-means tested.
 It does not affect a person’s other income, nor does any other income affect entitlement to DLA.

-DLA may be claimed at the same time as any national insurance benefit such as Incapacity Benefit, with just two exceptions.
+DLA may be claimed at the same time as any national insurance benefit such as Income Support, with just two exceptions.
 The care component cannot be paid at the same time as Constant Attendance Allowance with Industrial Disablement Benefit or a War Pension.
 The mobility component cannot be paid at the same time as War Pensioners' Mobility Supplement.
 In both cases, only the higher of the DLA component or the other benefit will be paid.